LeLukasH/point-cloud-distance/README.md

   - Outliers Measure (custom)
   - Missing Data Measure (custom)
 - View distribution of distances using histogram
-- Multiple colorization schemes: RGB, Yellow-Red, Grayscale, Heatmap, CMYK, Pastel, Rainbow
+- Multiple colorization schemes:
+  - RGB
+  - Yellow-Red
+  - Grayscale
+  - Heatmap
+  - CMYK
+  - Pastel
+  - Rainbow
 - Adjustable point size for each cloud
 - Load file formats: `.pcd`, `.ply`, `.obj`, `.xyz`
-- Dual viewer interface (target and reference cloud)
+- Dual viewer interface for target and reference clouds
 - Save and switch between camera views
-- **Export visualizations to PNG images** (saves a snapshot of the current viewer's display)
+- Export visualizations to PNG images (saves a snapshot of the current viewer's display)
+- Option to visualize missing data by classifying and colorizing missing points based on distance

 For a more detailed explanation of the features and their implementation, please refer to the end of Chapter 3 in my [bachelor thesis](path-to-bachelor-thesis.pdf).